sakaki-/gentoo-on-novena/README.md

 ### Keeping Your Gentoo System Up-To-Date

 You can update your system at any time.
 As there are quite a few steps involved to do this correctly on Gentoo, I have provided a convenience script, **genup** to do this as part of the image.
+> **NB:** if you are running Gentoo on a microSD card, please be  sure to expand your root partition (as described [above](#morespace)) before attempting this: the update of certain packages (such as www-client/firefox) requires more free space than is present on the shipped image.

 So, to update your system, simply issue:
 ```console
 novena ~ # genup
    (this will take some time to complete)